Quintessential Implications of the presence of AdS in the Dark Energy sector: Theoretical Framework

-Here $z$ is the redshift, $H_0$ is the Hubble parameter and $\Omega_i$ (``i" stands for matter, radiation and dark energy) are the density parameters at the present epoch.
-We assume the presence of nCC ($\Lambda <0$) in the DE sector, i.e. total DE density, $\rho_{\rm DE} = \rho_\phi + \Lambda$. $\rho_\phi$ is the evolving part of DE which in principle can be modeled by a minimally coupled slow-rolling scalar field \cite{Ratra:1987rm, Caldwell:1997ii}. $\rho_{\rm DE}$ must remain positive to give late time acceleration and possibly throughout the history of the Universe up to present time to avoid any collapsing Universe in the past.
+Here $z$ is the redshift, $H_0$ is the Hubble parameter, and $\Omega_i$ [``i" stands for matter ($m$), radiation ($r$) and dark energy (DE)] are the density parameters at the present epoch.
+For convenience, we define the reduced Hubble parameter $E(z)$ as, that characterizes the expansion rate of the Universe.
+We assume the presence of nCC ($\Lambda <0$) in the DE sector, i.e. total DE density, $\rho_{\rm DE} = \rho_\phi + \Lambda$. $\rho_\phi$ is the evolving part of DE, which in principle can be modeled by a minimally coupled slow-rolling scalar field \cite{Ratra:1987rm, Caldwell:1997ii}. $\rho_{\rm DE}$ must remain positive to give late time acceleration and possibly throughout the history of the Universe up to present time to avoid any collapsing Universe in the past.
 With this, the density parameter of DE is expressed as

 where $f(z)$ captures the evolving part of the DE and is defined as $f(z) = \exp\left[3 \int_0^z \frac{1+w_\phi(z')}{1+z'} \, \mathrm{d}z'\right].$ The flatness condition requires $\Omega_m + \Omega_r + \Omega_\phi + \Omega_\Lambda = 1$.
 At present, the combined DE sector satisfies,